ProDevStudio/islamic-graphics/readme.txt

 The SAW graphic is based on the unicode symbol: ﷺ.
 The other graphics were based on the font "Islamic Phrases", designed by AlMedia.net, which is available to download for free, for personal use only, from http://www.almedia.net/free-arabic-fonts.htm.

+== Screenshots ==

+1. screenshot1.jpg - View of shortcodes in post editor.
+2. screenshot2.jpg - View of islamic graphics embedded in a post.

 == Changelog ==

 = 1.0.2 =